Tower, Minnesota: Climate

-Tower has a humid continental climate (Köppen Dfb), with long, bitterly cold winters and warm summers.
+Tower has a humid continental climate (Köppen Dwb), with long, bitterly cold, dry winters and warm summers.
 January averages 4.9 F, and lows reach 0 F on 67 nights annually.
 Highs only reach the freezing point 18–19 days during December to February, and in combination with a seasonal snowfall of 68.7 in, snow cover is thick and long−lasting.
 Spring, and more especially autumn, are short but mild transition seasons.
 July averages 64.0 F, with highs reaching 90 F on only 3.2 days annually, with only about four-fifths of all years seeing temperatures that high.
 Summer nights are cool despite the warm days, with the average window for freezing temperatures August 25 thru June 22.
 Precipitation averages about 28.18 in per year, and is concentrated in the warmer months.
 The all−time record high temperature is 101 F, while the all−time record low is −60 F, a range of 161 F-change, the second highest temperature variation in the state behind Federal Dam, Minnesota.
 Tower is slightly colder than International Falls, but a half of a degree warmer overall than Embarrass.